elmtree-askmo/cloudcannon-app/content/learn/computer-science/what-is-the-primary-purpose-of-a-firewall-in-cybersecurity.md

 url: /learn/computer-science/questions/what-is-the-primary-purpose-of-a-firewall-in-cybersecurity
 score: -1.0
 related_article1:
-    id: 161254
+    id: 161250
+    title: >-
-    title: What is the primary purpose of a firewall in cybersecurity?
+        What is online impersonation in the context of identity theft?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-is-the-primary-purpose-of-a-firewall-in-cybersecurity
+    url: /learn/computer-science/questions/what-is-online-impersonation-in-the-context-of-identity-theft
 related_article2:
-    id: 161394
+    id: 161466
-    title: What are the advantages of using biometric security for authentication?
+    title: >-
+        How can individuals recognize and prevent pharming attempts?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-are-the-advantages-of-using-biometric-security-for-authentication
+    url: /learn/computer-science/questions/how-can-individuals-recognize-and-prevent-pharming-attempts
 related_article3:
-    id: 161468
+    id: 161465
-    title: What are the advantages of using biometric security for authentication?
+    title: >-
+        What are some common methods used in phishing attacks?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-are-the-advantages-of-using-biometric-security-for-authentication
+    url: /learn/computer-science/questions/what-are-some-common-methods-used-in-phishing-attacks
 related_article4:
-    id: 161390
+    id: 161455
-    title: How can ransomware be prevented and removed?
+    title: >-
+        What are some common methods used for pseudonymization?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-can-ransomware-be-prevented-and-removed
+    url: /learn/computer-science/questions/what-are-some-common-methods-used-for-pseudonymization
 related_article5:
-    id: 161461
+    id: 161258
-    title: How does encryption enhance data security?
+    title: >-
+        How can ransomware be prevented and removed?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-does-encryption-enhance-data-security
+    url: /learn/computer-science/questions/how-can-ransomware-be-prevented-and-removed
 ---

 &nbsp;